George Hurrell: Postwar

 He left Hollywood briefly to make training films for the First Motion Picture Unit of the United States Army Air Forces.
 When he returned to Hollywood in the mid-1950s his old style of glamour had fallen from favour.
 Where he had worked hard to create an idealised image of his subjects, the new style of Hollywood glamour was more earthy and gritty, and for the first time in his career Hurrell's style was not in demand.
 He moved to New York City and worked for the advertising industry where glamour was still valued.
 He continued his work for fashion magazines and photographed for print advertisements for several years before returning to Hollywood in the 1960s.
+He captured early Marilyn Monroe, and actress Mamie Van Doren, who became a lifelong friend of his.

 After 1970, his most prominent work was as a photographer for album covers.
 He shot the cover photos for Cass Elliot's self-titled album (1972), Helen Reddy's Imagination (1983), Tom Waits' Foreign Affairs (1977), Fleetwood Mac's Mirage (1982), Queen's The Works (1984), Midge Ure's The Gift (1985) and Paul McCartney's Press to Play (1986).